PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 boolean owner.
 Targeted Ruff, bytecode compilation, and whitespace checks passed.

+## Shared-late reconciliation decision implementation

+`run_shared_late_reconciliation_cleanup` now owns the six characterized cleanup calls and their decision.
+It preserves the four model-only sanitizer calls, model-only indexed binary adapter call, and shared-context singleton/consecutive-Reshape call in source order.
+The owner evaluates all nine integer mappings and the original tensor-count decrease, returning only a boolean reconciliation requirement.

+The lowerer retains `_shared_late_requires_reconciliation` and continues to own the conditional `shape_reconciliation.primary.shared_late` record.
+Its record still directly invokes `_reconcile_static_tensor_shapes(model_ir, include_mutation_count=True)`, so invoked-phase-only semantics, owner identity, and store representation remain unchanged.
+Nine evidence locals and the tensor-count local were removed from the lowerer without hiding the actual reconciliation behind the new owner.

+Final sequential validation under core-only `uv`:

+- focused stable, nine-evidence, prune-only, order, and boundary contracts:
+  `13 passed in 0.55s`;
+- affected shared-late, adapter, singleton, terminal, core, and store
+  contracts: `150 passed in 3.13s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.89s`;
+- synthetic core runtime contracts: `55 passed in 0.96s`;
+- result contracts: `196 passed in 9.19s`;
+- full architecture contracts: `258 passed in 18.45s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No cleanup or reconciliation execution count, graph traversal, guard result, ModelIR mutation, diagnostics, public API, artifact, dependency, or TensorFlow boundary changed.
+No real-model conversion was run because focused unit tests force every evidence path and an integration test proves the boolean still adds exactly one conditional reconciliation.
+Commit and push this checkpoint.
+On resume, audit the late-binary repair decision immediately following this boundary.
+Continue with commits and pushes only; never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: